maxkueng/react-lazyrender-mixin/README.md

 ## Documentation

-The mixin renders a placeholder instead if the actual component of the component is outside the viewport.
-The placeholder has the same element type as the component and will inherit use the component's `className` property.
+The mixin renders a placeholder instead of the actual component if the component is outside the viewport.
+The placeholder has the same element type as the component and will also use the component's `className` property.

 ### Props